Home >FAQs

 • 2.
 Where do Macon Volunteer Clinic patients come from?

 Macon Volunteer Clinic (MVC) patients are working, low-income adults who are not offered insurance by their employers, and who cannot afford to purchase health insurance on their own.
 Many of our patients are service industry employees who work at restaurants, dry cleaners, daycares, and hotels.
 They sit with elderly individuals, clean houses, and take care of children.
-They are the faces of the working uninsured in Bibb, Twiggs, and Wilkinson Counties.
+They are the faces of the working uninsured in Bibb, Twiggs, Wilkinson, and Peach Counties.
 Without the services of the clinic, 631 MVC patients report they would use the local emergency room for care and 167 MVC patients would use urgent care.

 • 3.
 How does Macon Volunteer Clinic impact the local community?